Three-qutrit code[1]

 Cousins

-- Approximate secret-sharing code — Three-qutrit code defines a minimal secret-sharing scheme [1] that is substantially generalized by approximate secret-sharing codes.
+- Approximate secret-sharing code — The three-qutrit code defines a minimal secret-sharing scheme [1] that is substantially generalized by approximate secret-sharing codes.

 - Three-rotor code